 Severe body dysmorphia or a distorted body image are common symptoms of both anorexia and bulimia, but are generally absent in binge eating as well.

 Treatments include therapy, education and some antidepressant medications.
 Binge eating behavior can be accompanied by other mental illness symptoms, most commonly depression, which can make the disorder difficult to assess and treat properly.

 Because of its relatively new classification as a formal disorder, there is a critical need for better treatment options for binge eating.
-If you would like to be a part of a clinical trial, please apply here.
+If you would like to be a part of a clinical trial, please consider applying for one of our studies.
 Your participation could make a significant impact on the development of better medications and therapies.